 Commercial flights at Roberts International Airport resumed on June 28.
 Arriving passengers need to present a valid negative test document or else take a rapid test at the airport.
 Those arriving into the country after residing in a country with more than 200 COVID-19 cases will be quarantined in a government facility for 14 days.
 Currently all land borders (with Sierra Leone, Guinea and Côte d’Ivoire) are closed to travellers.
 Ports remain open.

 All Libya's air, land and sea borders are closed and all commercial flights have been suspended.
 The country also has strict domestic restrictions with bars and restaurants closed and public transportation operating at limited capacity.
-The State of Emergency expired on April 1 but all airports remain closed.
+The State of Emergency expired on April 1.
+The Misrata airport will reopen only for departing passengers on 26 July

 The country has opened its borders with Switzerland, however, restrictions on entering Liechtenstein depends on Switzerland's restrictions.
 Only EU, Schengen member countries and the UK can enter Switzerland.
 Anyone entering from high-risk countries will need to quarantine for 10 days.
 Businesses, restaurants, bars and attractions in Liechtenstein are now fully operational.

 Countries from the EU and citizens of Switzerland and the U.K are allowed entry to the country provided that they have a negative COVID-19 test.
+The Lithuanian health ministry also extended the mandatory 14-day quarantine period to all persons arriving to Lithuania from France.
 The country has also released a list of approved countries that is updated weekly.
 Transit is also allowed for those returning to their countries, seafarers and other special cases.

 Citizens and residents from the EEA member countries including Switzerland, Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay can freely enter Luxembourg.
 The ban on the entry of third-country nationals into the territory of Luxembourg is extended until 15 September 2020.
 The German and French borders are also now open.